 Am I trying to stop the rain, or I’m trying not to get wet?

-I can also ask myself, will my effort with support change the outcome?
-If it won't change the outcome, then it is a circumstance, and can we surrender to it?
+Shifting into actively listening by understanding the circumstance, asking myself, will my effort with support change the outcome?
+If it won’t change the outcome, then it is a circumstance, and can we surrender to it?

 So, it can look like focusing on what is in your control and releasing all attachment and energy to what is not in control.